Last updated: May 18, 2026

 |---|---|---|

-The dataset must be pre-created by you under this configuration — Detrics won’t have permission to create it automatically.
-See Pre-creating the Dataset below.
+The dataset (and the image bucket, if you use one) must be pre-created by you under this configuration, because Detrics won’t have permission to create them automatically.
+This is one of the extra steps; see Pre-creating the Resources for why.

 Step-by-Step Setup